ajstarna/bitcoin/README.md

 3. Blocks and headers (and their hashing)
 4. Mining/Block creation
 5. Simple blockchain representation as a vec of blocks.
-6. simple mempool with validity checking
+6. Simple mempool with validity checking
+7. Chain persistance on disk saved as a json representation using serde

 # Todo
-1. Better chain representation
+1. Wallets/address; creation/submit transactions to mempool
+2. Networking between nodes
-2. handle temporary forks
+3. Better chain representation/handle temporary forks
-3. Wallets/address creation/submit transactions/Client
-4. Persistance/Database
-5. Networking (kinda important lol)
-6. Longest chain consensus
+4. Longest chain consensus
-7. UI for transactions?